ipesek/jsxgraphbook/src/3_2_basic_objects.md

 {lang=EN}
 ## Creating points
 Points are one of the most basic objects in JSXGraph.
-We always create objects on the JSX board, therefore we must use same board variable for the construction of all objects that will be on board.
+We always create objects on the JSXGraph board, therefore we must use same board variable for the construction of all objects that will be on board.
 {/lang}